Part-Based Models Improve Adversarial Robustness: Additional Robustness Results

 \paragraph{Gradient Obfuscation.} We do not believe our models suffer from gradient obfuscation.
 First, our models do not use any non-differentiable operations or randomization; they use only standard neural network layers.

 Second, we conduct a sanity check suggested by \citet{carlini_evaluating_2019} by making sure that a simple PGD attack can reduce the accuracy close to zero when the perturbation norm increases.
-Our new experiment confirms this as the adversarial accuracy of our Downsampled part model drops to 13.6, 3.5, and 1.1 with $\epsilon = 16/255, 24/255, 32/255$, respectively.
+Our new experiment, reported in \cref{tab:larger_eps}, confirms this as the adversarial accuracy of our part-based models does drop to $<2\%$ at $\epsilon = 32/255$.

 Third, we have also experimented with decision-based black-box attacks that do not rely on gradient information.
 We use AutoAttack~\citep{croce_reliable_2020}, which incorporates Square Attack~\citep{andriushchenko_square_2020} which does not rely on gradients and only uses the output scores.
 We also use the state-of-the-art $\ell_\infty$-attack, RayS~\citep{chen_rays_2020}, to evaluate our Downsampled part model on the Part-ImageNet dataset.
 RayS manages to reduce the accuracy to 71.0 (at 10k steps), which is still much higher than that achieved by the PGD attack and AutoAttack (45.4 and 39.4).
 This confirms that the non-gradient attacks are not better than the gradient-based ones, suggesting that there is no gradient obfuscation problem.